Skip to Content

 5 Easy Ways To Stop A Dog’s Bleeding Nail

-Styptic pencils, Kwik Stop and home remedies such as cornstarch, flour and soda can help stop your dog’s bleeding nail fast.
+Styptic pencils, Kwik Stop and home remedies such as cornstarch, flour and baking soda can help stop your dog’s bleeding nail fast.

 First, if you cut your dog’s nail too much and now it’s bleeding, don’t panic.